gozi200/Roguelike_Unity/Roguelike/Assets/Plugins/UniRx/ReadMe.txt

 MicroCoroutine
 ---
 MicroCoroutine is memory efficient and fast coroutine worker.
-This implemantation is based on [Unity blog's 10000 UPDATE() CALLS](http://blogs.unity3d.com/2015/12/23/1k-update-calls/), avoid managed-unmanaged overhead so gets 10x faster iteration.
+This implemantation is based on [Unity blog's 10000 UPDATE() CALLS](http://blogs.unity3d.com/2015/12/23/1k-update-calls/), avoid managed-unmanaged overhead so gets 10x fA_Star iteration.
 MicroCoroutine is automaticaly used on Framecount-based time operators and ObserveEveryValueChanged.

 If you want to use MicroCoroutine instead of standard unity coroutine, use `MainThreadDispatcher.StartUpdateMicroCoroutine` or `Observable.FromMicroCoroutine`.